datafaker-net/datafaker/docs/documentation/sequences.md

             .generate();
     ```

-will generate a collection/stream where every value is null.
+The above will generate a collection/stream where every value is null.
-And to generate a collection/stream with only about 30% values of null `nullRate(0.3)` will do it
+To generate a collection/stream with only about 30% values of null, `nullRate(0.3)` will do it.

 === "List"